CrossSum: Beyond English-Centric Cross-Lingual Summarization for 1,500+ Language Pairs: Training Evaluation Methodologies

 \subsection{Evaluating Summaries Across Languages}

 A sufficient number of reference samples are essential for the reliable evaluation of model-generated summaries.
+However, for many CrossSum language pairs, even the training sets are small, let alone the test sets (the median size is only 33).
+For instance, the Japanese-Bengali language pair has 34 test samples only, which is too few for reliable evaluation.
+But the size of the in-language\footnote{Both article and summary belonging to the same language} test sets of Japanese and Bengali are nearly 1,000.
+Being able to evaluate against reference summaries written in the source language would thus alleviate this insufficiency problem by leveraging the in-language test set of the source language.

-However, for many CrossSum language pairs, especially low-resource ones, even the training sets are very small, let alone their test sets.
-Being able to evaluate using reference summaries written in a different language would allow evaluation in a broad range of languages, especially for which there are inadequate references in the target language.
-Embedding-based similarity metrics \citep{Zhang2020BERTScore,zhao-etal-2019-moverscore} have gained popularity in the last few years.
-We draw inspiration from them and design a similarity metric that does not rely on the lexical overlap between the generated and reference texts.
-As a result, this new metric can effectively measure similarity across languages in a language-independent manner.
-We consider three essential factors for our metric:
+For this purpose, cross-lingual similarity metrics that do not rely on lexical overlap (i.e., unlike ROUGE) are required.
+Embedding-based similarity metrics \citep{Zhang2020BERTScore,zhao-etal-2019-moverscore} have recently gained popularity.
+We draw inspiration from them and design a similarity metric that can effectively measure similarity across languages in a language-independent manner.
+We consider three essential factors:

 \textbf{1.
-Meaning Similarity}: The generated summary and the reference summary should convey the same meaning irrespective of their language.
+Meaning Similarity}: The generated and reference summaries should convey the same meaning irrespective of their languages.
 Just like our alignment procedure from Section \ref{sec:cross}, we use LaBSE to compute the meaning similarity between the generated ($s_{gen}$) and reference summary ($s_{ref}$):

-where, $\text{emb}(s)$ denotes the embedding vector output of LaBSE for input text $s$.
+where $\text{emb}(s)$ denotes the embedding vector output of LaBSE for input text $s$.

 \textbf{2.
 Language Confidence}: The metric should identify, with high confidence, that the summary is indeed being generated in the target language.
 As such, we use the \emph{fastText} language-ID classifier \citep{joulin-etal-2017-bag} to obtain the language probability distribution of the generated summary and define the Language Confidence (LC) as: